ghomasHudson/italkiCorpus/README.md

 1. `italki/italki.py` - Loads the data using the [Huggingface Datasets](https://github.com/huggingface/datasets) library.
 You can reuse this for your own models.
 2. `train_bert.sh` - Trains a simple bert model using the dataset.

 Feel free to use and adapt these for your own research.
-To include this in your own script, you can write:
+To include the huggingface datasets version in your own script, you can write:
 ```python
 import datasets
 ds = datasets.load_dataset("./benchmark/italki", data="../italki_data")